forestfangsenlin/ICVAE/README.md

 ```
 Enter the ICVAE fold and The ICVAE contains two main models (note: these two files just to act as a reference, if you want to train the model, you can  run the **train.ipynb**):

-**ICVAE_1prop_gen.ipynb** is the ICVAE model that using one molecular property to train and can use the latent vaiable to control the generated molecular property.

-**ICVAE_2prop_gen.ipynb** is the ICVAE model that using two molecular property to train and can use the latent vaiable to control the two generated molecular properties.

 For training each molecular property, you can train ICVAE model by running **train.ipynb**.

 ### 4. how to generate the following latent image?